Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ![image alt](https://github.com/Cyberakr21/3-homelab-Kali-attacker--images/blob/7b5c5c28d5ef99b1a57fcb914c44861051ee6b6f/111%20Check%20if%20this%20looks%20like%20what%20you%20have%20on%20pf%20sense.jpg)

-The next step is to change the names of the interfaces to reflect our network diagram by click on each interfaces that need to be changed:
+The next step is to change the names of the interfaces to reflect our network diagram by clicking on each interfaces that need to be changed:

 interface LAN(em1) example: